 Perhaps OEC’s best-known and most anticipated youth program, Youth Tour is a week-long, all-expenses-paid educational trip to Washington, D.C. in June of each year.
 OEC annually sponsors four delegates—all juniors—from high schools within its service territory on Youth Tour.
 Students travel with the Oklahoma delegation (70+ students) to our nation’s capital where they tour historic sites and national landmarks, meet Oklahoma’s congressional delegation, and more.
 Youth Tour has earned a reputation as “a trip of a lifetime” by former participants.
 Youth Tour will be June 8-14, 2018.

-ENTRY DEADLINE: Sunday, January 21, 2018 by midnight.
+ENTRY DEADLINE: Dates for 2019 will be announced in the fall.
 Follow OEC Youth Programs on FB @OECYouth to get notification first.

 The Youth Tour competition process is designed to reflect the realities of our society and its preference for dynamic, personal interactions.
 In today's professional world, employers and thought leaders want to see presenters who make a connection with the audience while communicating a message.